Defending Against 209A and 258E Restraining Order Violations in Greater Boston

 The protected person called or texted me first.
 Can I be arrested for replying?

 Yes.
-This is a common trap.
+This is a common problem.
 The restraining order is against you, not the plaintiff.
-The plaintiff cannot legally violate their own restraining order by reaching out to you, but the moment you respond, even to say "stop contacting me" or to discuss child logistics outside of a court-approved channel, you have committed a criminal violation.
-We frequently defend these cases by exposing the plaintiff's manipulative conduct to the judge or jury to mitigate the circumstances or argue entrapment, but the safest legal defense is silence and distance.
+The plaintiff cannot legally violate their own restraining order by reaching out to you, but the moment you respond, even to say “stop contacting me” or to discuss child logistics outside of a court-approved channel, you have committed a criminal violation.
+The firm frequently defends these cases by exposing the plaintiff’s manipulative conduct to the judge or jury to mitigate the circumstances or argue entrapment, but the safest legal defense is silence and distance.

 I didn’t know the order was active.
 Can I still be convicted?